ga-wdi-lessons/react-redux/readme.md

 > However, if you’re just learning React, don’t make Redux your first choice.
 Instead learn to [think in React](https://facebook.github.io/react/docs/thinking-in-react.html).
 Come back to Redux if you find a real need for it, or if you want to try something new.
 But approach it with caution, just like you do with any highly opinionated tool.

 For this lesson, we're throwing caution (or a regard for our own momentary sanity) to the wind.
-There is a formidable learning curve with Redux, but the exposure is valuable for a few reasons:
+There is certainly a learning curve with Redux, but the exposure is valuable for a few reasons:

 1. It is being increasingly adopted by React developers, especially teams working on very large applications.